Tackling climate change

 Just 57 companies are linked to 80 per cent of global emissions.
 Along with their investors, they could hold the key to tackling climate change.

-Since the Paris Agreement was signed in 2015, the world’s 60 largest banks have financed fossil fuels to the tune of US$7 trillion.
+Since the Paris Agreement was signed in 2015, the world’s 65 largest banks have financed fossil fuels to the tune of nearly US$8 trillion.

 Fossil fuels

-Emissions from fossil fuels are the dominant cause of global heating and fossil fuel companies remain huge polluters, as they look to extract, produce and sell more products worldwide.
-Big investors continue to provide a lifeline to these industries – but continued investment is incompatible with the goals of the Paris Agreement.
+Emissions from fossil fuels are the dominant cause of global heating and fossil fuel companies remain huge polluters with huge financial backing.
 We work to assess the fossil fuel policies of the biggest investors, banks and insurers, and to challenge them to go further in excluding the dirtiest energy fuels from their investment portfolios.
+Our work on raising banking standards has had huge impact over the years and now is the time to ensure banks don't back track.

 Industrial activities are a major source of carbon emissions, along with other potent greenhouse gases such as nitrous oxide, methane, and fluorinated gases.
 Heavy industry is thought to be responsible for 22 per cent of global emissions – and decarbonisation of these sectors is complex.
 The chemical sector is the largest industrial consumer of both oil and gas.
 We work with investors of the chemicals sector to break down the technical barriers to action, and present credible decarbonisation pathways they can use to pressure companies.